Our encounter with for-loops introduced the term iterable - an object that can be “iterated over”, such as in a for-loop.

 unsorted_index should be initialized to

-of the where the sequence first fell out of order.
-If the iterable is
+unsorted_index should store the index where the sequence first fell out of order.
+If the iterable is sorted, then

 unsorted_index should remain

 my_list = [0, 1, -10, 2],

 unsorted_indexshould take the value

 my_list = [-1, 0, 3, 6],

 Noneand your code should print “sorted!”.